knobs-dials/pg_queries/README.md

 # TODO
-- make compatible with multiple postgres servers (the table it queries has seen changes over time)
+- make compatible with multiple postgres servers (the table it queries has seen changes over time, current code is since 10ish?)